SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/ShareablePipelines.md

 :::info

-Please note, if a Pipeline has config with same name in _App project_ and _Base Project_, the one in _App project_ would be considered final.
+Please note, if a Pipeline has a config with the same name in _App project_ and _Base Project_, the one in _App project_ would be considered final.
 :::

-Any Modification to Pipelines, or new Pipelines will be updated in _AppProject_, only after Releasing _BaseProject_, and updating the same in _AppProject_.
+Any Modification to existing Pipelines or new Pipelines will be updated in _AppProject_ only after Releasing _BaseProject_, and updating the dependency in _AppProject_.